Lohit9/CS246-Algorithms/README.md

 # CS246-Algorithms
 This contains notes and programs implemented in C++ .
-(Notes have been discontinued thanks to academic intergrity)
+(Notes have been discontinued)

 **Programs/Algorithms**